Data sources, methodology & privacy

 Surnames

 Surname frequencies and regional distribution come from the formerly publicly available database of the Czech Ministry of the Interior (archive, as of approx. 2011).
 The breakdown is to the level of municipalities with extended powers (ORP).
+The meaning and origin of surnames is produced by our own etymological analysis (a curated dictionary of the most common roots plus morphological rules for surname types and feminine forms); it is a general explanation based on typical patterns, not the documented origin of a specific family.

 Given names